Cap-a-Pie works with children and families as part of its activities. These include: workshops and performances.

 We seek to keep children and young people safe by:

-- appointing a nominated child protection/safeguarding lead, a deputy child protection/safeguarding lead and a lead trustee/board member for safeguarding.
+- appointing a nominated child protection lead for children and young people, a deputy and a lead trustee/board member for safeguarding

 - making sure that children, young people and their families know where to go for help if they have a concern